bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 ### What does Wallet and API cost to use?

 No fee or commission at all (free to use).

-### What Market Data can I get?

-The market data provided via Wallet and API are similar to Binance.com, including ticker data, order book, trade and Kline.
-They can be seen in the Wallet and read from REST or WebSocket API.<br/>
-Please check the API documentation for details.

-### What are the tick size and lot size?
-Are they fixed?

-Tick size is the minimum unit to increase or decrease for the price (in quote asset) of an order, while lot size is the minimum unit to increase or decrease for the quantity (in base asset) of an order.<br/>
-They are not the same as on Binance.com.
-They can be queried from API or checked from Wallet UI.

-Tick Size and lot size are not fixed.
-Beacon Chain will automatically/periodically review the values to make sure proper order size and notional is applied.

-### Are there limits on notional value of an order?

-The smallest order you can send for a trading pair is 1 lot size quantity at 1 tick size price.
-No other limits.

-### What is the decimal precision for prices and quantities on Beacon Chain/DEX?

-Amounts are represented as integers, and all coins have a fixed scale of 8.<br/>
-This means that if a balance of 100000000 were to be exposed to a wallet integrator, this will represent a balance of 1 coin.

 ## I forgot the private key for my address, how can I get it back?